Oklahoma museums preserve oil and natural gas history in Bartlesville and Ponca City.

 One Big Family – exhibit describes how Phillips became known for promoting the well-being of its employees.

 Bucking the Odds – what was it like in the rough and rowdy days of the Burbank oilfield?
+The museum offers insights about petroleum boom towns.

 Energy Provider – from refined petroleum fuels to super-cooled natural gas, creating ways to deliver energy to consumers.

 Taking to the Skies – the Phillips Company actually produced its aviation fuels before its automotive fuels.
+Its high-octane Avgas helped power Allied aircraft to victory in World War II.

 Selling 66 – from street corners to sports stadiums, the Phillips 66 brand has been seen everywhere.
+The company’s various marketing campaigns are on exhibit.

 ConocoPhillips — created through the merger of Conoco and the Phillips Petroleum Company on August 30, 2002 — was the fifth largest integrated oil company for a decade.
 In 2012, ConocoPhillips split into two companies, creating Phillips 66, which today owns refinery, chemical and pipeline assets of the former ConocoPhillips.